Angles6230/Certification-Notes/CCNA Study.md

 ex.
 192.168.1.0/24 is variably subnetted, 2 subnets, 2 masks
 	In the routing table there are 2 routes to subnets that fit within the 192.168.1.0/24 network, with two different netmasks (/24, /32)
 Routers drop packets with an unknown destination
+Route Selection
+	1.Longest prefix(most specific)
+	2.AD
+	3.Metric
+Metric - Different paths within the same routing protocol
+	Lower is better
+	If best path is lost, next best route is used
+	RIP - Hop count
+	OSPF - Cost
+	ISIS - Cost
+	EIGRP - Bandwidth and Delay
+Administrative distance - Selecting between different protocols
+	Lower is better
+	Connected - 0
+	Static  - 1
+	eBGP - 20
+	EIGRP - 90
+	 OSPF - 110
+	 ISIS - 115
+	 RIP - 120
+Equal Cost Multi Path (ECMP)
+	If multiple paths to dst have same metric, router will load balance the traffic All routing protocols do this
+	EIGRP is the only routing protocol that can do Unequal cost multi path `[AD/Metric]` on routing table
+Passive Interfaces - Allow you to include Ip subnet without sending updates out that interface

 ### Static Routing
 A router knows how to reach its own IP addresses and dest in connected networks but not remote networks Default gateway